RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/SpecBit__SM_8cpp.md

   {
     using namespace LogTags;

-    void get_QedQcd_spectrum(const SubSpectrum* &result)
+    /// Construct a SubSpectrum object from SMInputs using QedQcdWrapper void get_QedQcd_spectrum(const SubSpectrum* &result)
     {
       // Access the pipes for this function to get model and parameter information, and dependencies